-prog_LDADD is inappropriate for passing program-specific linker flags (except for -1, -L, -dlopen and -dlpreopen).
-So, use the prog_LDFLAGS variable for this purpose.
+$prog\LDADD$ is inappropriate for passing program-specific linker flags (except for -1, -L, -dlopen and -dlpreopen).
+So, use the $prog\LDFLAGS$ variable for this purpose.

 It is also occasionally useful to have a program depend on some other target that is not actually part of that program.
-This can be done using the prog_DEPENDENCIES variable.
+This can be done using the prog\DEPENDENCIES variable.
 Each program depends on the contents of such a variable, but no further interpretation is done.

 Since these dependencies are associated to the link rule used to create the programs they should normally list files used by the link command.
-That is .\$(OBJEXT), .a, or .la files.
-In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in DEPENDENCIES is wrong.
-If some source file needs to be built before all the components of a program are built, consider using the BUILT_SOURCES variable instead (see Section 9.4 [Sources], page 80).
+That is \.\$(OBJEXT), \.a, or \.la files.
+In rare cases you may need to add other kinds of files such as linker scripts, but listing a source file in \DEPENDENCIES is wrong.
+If some source file needs to be built before all the components of a program are built, consider using the BUILT\SOURCES variable instead (see Section 9.4 [Sources], page 80).

-If prog_DEPENDENCIES is not supplied, it is computed by Automake.
-The automatically-assigned value is the contents of prog_LDADD, with most configure substitutions, -1, -L, -dlopen and -dlpreopen options removed.
-The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for prog_DEPENDENCIES to be generated.
+If prog\DEPENDENCIES is not supplied, it is computed by Automake.
+The automatically-assigned value is the contents of prog\LDADD, with most configure substitutions, -1, -L, -dlopen and -dlpreopen options removed.
+The configure substitutions that are left in are only '\$(LIBOBJS)' and '\$(ALLOCA)'; these are left because it is known that they will not cause an invalid value for prog\DEPENDENCIES to be generated.

-Section 8.1.3 [Conditional Sources], page 52, shows a situation where DEPENDENCIES is useful.
+Section 8.1.3 [Conditional Sources], page 53, shows a situation where \DEPENDENCIES may be used.

-We recommend that you avoid using -l options in LDADD or prog_LDADD when referring to libraries built by your package.
+We recommend that you avoid using -1 options in LDADD or prog\LDADD when referring to libraries built by your package.
 Instead, write the file name of the library explicitly as in the above cpio example.
-Use -l only to list third-party libraries.
-If you follow this rule, the default value of prog_DEPENDENCIES will list all your local libraries and omit the other ones.
+Use -1 only to list third-party libraries.
+If you follow this rule, the default value of prog\DEPENDENCIES will list all your local libraries and omit the other ones.